unik-name/help-unikname/docs/1-what-is-unikname/README.md

 Unikname Connect is a privacy-by-design authentication solution, rewarding users who want to make internet a safer place.
 </p>

 Unikname&trade; is an European next-generation authentication solution, passwordless, and working with a @unikname (a pseudo).
-Private-by-design and secured by the uns.network blockchain, it's a reliable alternate to former social authentication solutions.
+Private-by-design and secured by the unikname.network blockchain, it's a reliable alternate to former social authentication solutions.

 ### Privacy-by-design